Salivary gland biopsy is the removal of cells or a piece of tissue from a salivary gland for exam.

 A biopsy of the glands in the lips or the parotid gland can also be performed to diagnose diseases such as Sjogren syndrome.

-The biopsy for Sjogren syndrome will involve injection of the anesthetic in the lip or in the front of the ear and there will be stitches in the location(s) involved.
+The biopsy for Sjogren syndrome requires an injection of the anesthetic in the lip or in the front of the ear.
+You will have stitches where the tissue sample was removed.

-This test is done to determine the cause of abnormal lumps or growths of the salivary glands and to diagnose Sjogren syndrome.
+This test is done to find the cause of abnormal lumps or growths of the salivary glands.
+It is also done to diagnose Sjogren syndrome.

-The salivary gland tissue is normal, with no abnormal growths.
+The salivary gland tissue is normal.

 Biopsy - salivary gland

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.